florianleux/tooltip/README.md

-# Simple tooltip component
+# Tooltip

-This is a simple tooltip component with automatic positionning depending on available space around the element.
+This is a minimalist tooltip component made in vueJS with autonomous positionning depending on available space around the element.

 ## Running the demo